Glossary

 blog post finfloh

-Operating Margin Definition :
+Definition :

 Operating margin is a financial metric that reflects the percentage of profit a company retains from its revenue after covering its operating expenses.
 It is a key indicator of a company’s operational efficiency, showcasing how well it can generate profit from its core business activities, excluding costs like interest payments and taxes.
-The higher the operating margin, the more efficiently a company is turning its revenue into profit.
+The higher the margin, the more efficiently a company is turning its revenue into profit.

 Table of Content :

-The formula to calculate Operating Margin is:
+The formula to calculate is:

 Operating Margin = (Operating Income / Revenue) x 100